KiDS-Legacy: Constraints on Horndeski gravity from weak lensing combined with galaxy clustering and cosmic microwave background anisotropies: Impact of the CMB lensing anomaly on modified gravity constraints

-In Fig. \ref{fig:posterior_noalens}, we show the constraints on the modified parameters inferred for the two stable parameterisations with $A_{\rm L}=1$ from the combination of all probes (blue contours) and from {\it Planck} only.
+In Fig. \ref{fig:posterior_noalens}, we show the constraints on the modified parameters inferred for the two stable parametrisations with $A_{\rm L}=1$ from the combination of all probes (blue contours) and from {\it Planck} only.
 For comparison, we display the fiducial constraints for a free $A_{\rm L}$ for the combination of all probes (black contours).
-In the stable basis parameterised by $\hat{D}_{\rm kin}$ and $\Delta \hat{M}_*^2$, we find the {\it Planck} contours to prefer a similar region in parameter space as the ones shown in Fig. \ref{fig:stable1_posterior}.
-Thus, the lensing anomaly parameter does not significantly alter the modified gravity parameter constraints for this particular parameterisation.
-In the stable basis parameterised by $\hat{D}_{\rm kin}$ and $\hat{c}_{\rm s}^2$, however, we observe a significant shift in the contour inferred with {\it Planck} data.
+In the stable basis parametrised by $\hat{D}_{\rm kin}$ and $\Delta \hat{M}_*^2$, we find the {\it Planck} contours to prefer a similar region in parameter space as the ones shown in Fig. \ref{fig:stable1_posterior}.
+Thus, the lensing anomaly parameter does not significantly alter the modified gravity parameter constraints for this particular parametrisation.
+In the stable basis parametrised by $\hat{D}_{\rm kin}$ and $\hat{c}_{\rm s}^2$, however, we observe a significant shift in the contour inferred with {\it Planck} data.
 This can be seen most prominently in the posterior distribution of the derived parameter $\hat{c}_{\rm sN}^2$, which directly impacts the modification to the lensing potential.
 Therefore, fixing $A_{\rm L}=1$ can directly be corrected by increasing $\hat{c}_{\rm sN}^2$ because of the degeneracy between the two parameters.
-Additionally, the Planck data on its own finds a strong preference for a non-zero braiding term in this case.
-When combining the CMB and cosmic shear data, however, we add more data constraining the lensing potential, which prefers lower values of the lensing potential.
+Additionally, the Planck data on their own reveal a strong preference for a non-zero braiding term in this case.
+When combining the CMB and cosmic shear data, however, we added more data constraining the lensing potential, which tend to prefer lower values of the lensing potential.
 This results in the peak of the $\hat{c}_{\rm sN}^2$ posterior shifting towards zero.
 Nevertheless, we find that not accounting for the lensing anomaly can lead to a biased constraint on modified gravity parameters, and therefore we conclude that marginalising over $A_{\rm L}$ plays an important role in the analysis presented in this work.

 \FloatBarrier